Translate This Page

 The Germans then moved on to using the V2 Rocket.
 This was the first long range Ballistic Missile.
 The V2 was a huge missile, 46 ft tall, with a diameter of 6ft and carrying one ton of High Explosives.
-It weighed 13 tons and travelled through the stratosphere at 3000mph.
+It weighed 13 tons and travelled via thestratosphere at 3,000 miles an hour.

 Initially these used time delay fuses or barometric fuses but later in the war had proximity fuses based upon a radio transmitter in the shell.

-By 1942-43, the system (pictured above) became semi-automated and searchlights (and anti-aircraft guns) could be fitted with a microwave radar that could track a target automatically.
-In 1944 microwave gun control radars were developed through US/UK collaboration that greatly increased the accuracy of tracking.
+By 1942-43, the system (pictured above) became semi-automated and searchlights (and anti-aircraft guns) could be fitted with a radar that could track a target automatically.

-After the discovery of the magnetron, collaboration with the USA led to the development of highly accurate gun laying radars, the SCR584 shown deployed above, that enabled major improvements in gunfire lethality to be achieved.
+After the discovery of the magnetron, collaboration with the USA led to the development of highly accurate gun laying radars.
+The SCR584 shown schematically, deployed below, enabled major improvements in gunfire lethality to be achieved.

 The 93rd Searchlight Regiment was the only Army regiment staffed mainly by women.
 Searchlights, which were operated with the gun defences, were active against German raids flying over Britain on most nights from the beginning of June 1940 onwards.
 They were more plentiful than guns, nearly 4,000 being available towards the approved total of 4,128.
 In daylight they had the important function of reporting air activity to the gun operations rooms.